cvg/DeepLSD/README.md

 # DeepLSD
-Implementation of the paper "DeepLSD: Line Segment Detection and Refinement with Deep Image Gradients". **DeepLSD is a generic line detector that combines the robustness of deep learning with the accuracy of handcrafted detectors**.
+Implementation of the paper [DeepLSD: Line Segment Detection and Refinement with Deep Image Gradients](https://arxiv.org/abs/2212.07766). **DeepLSD is a generic line detector that combines the robustness of deep learning with the accuracy of handcrafted detectors**.
 It can be used to extract **generic line segments from images in-the-wild**, and is **suitable for any task requiring high precision**, such as homography estimation, visual localization, and 3D reconstruction.
 By predicting a line distance and angle fields, **it can furthermore refine any existing line segments** through an optimization.

 Demo of the lines detected by DeepLSD, its line distance field, and line angle field: